 The Company is a holding company with its 100% subsidiary JAB Investments as its only significant asset and indirectly exposed to its credit, liquidity and market risk.
 JAB Investments itself only has one significant asset - the participation in the 100% subsidiary JAB Holdings B.V.
 JAB Holdings B.V. is an investment and financing company with a diversified investment portfolio.
-JAB Holdings B.V.'s investments include participations in Reckitt Benckiser Group Plc., Indivior Plc., Acorn Holdings B.V. and JAB Beech Inc. (through JAB Forest B.V.), Coty Inc. (through JAB Cosmetics B.V.) and JAB Luxury GmbH (through Labelux Group GmbH).
+JAB Holdings B.V.'s investments include a direct participation in Reckitt Benckiser Group Plc. as well as indirect participations in Acorn Holdings B.V., JAB Beech Inc. and JAB Coffee Holding B.V. (through JAB Forest B.V.), Coty Inc. (through JAB Cosmetics B.V.) and JAB Luxury GmbH (through Labelux Group GmbH).

 Significant liquidity and market risks regarding the Company's liabilities are relating to the redeemable shares of the Company's minority shareholders.
-Shares with a redemption amount of \$122.2m (valuation as of 31 December 2014) (2013: \$116.1m) are redeemable from January 2017 on.
-Shares with a redemption amount of \$709.3m (valuation as of 31 December 2014) (2013: \$662.5m) are redeemable in short-term, if specific criteria are met.
+Shares with a redemption amount of \$153.6m (valuation as of 31 December 2015) (2014: \$122.2m) are redeemable from January 2017 on.
+Shares with a redemption amount of \$899.7m (valuation as of 31 December 2015) (2014: \$709.3m) are redeemable in short-term, if specific criteria are met.
 However, the Company does not expect that such criteria will be met in the short-term.
 The right to put the shares would be suspended if the redemption would lead to a default under the financing agreements of the indirect subsidiary JAB Holdings B.V.